Lapatinib is given for the treatment of breast cancer. It is taken once a day, either one hour before a meal or one hour afterwards.

 Getting the most from your treatment

 - You must try to keep your regular appointments with your doctor or hospital.
 This is so your doctor can check on your progress.
 You will need to have regular check-ups during treatment.
-If at any time you feel short of breath or if you develop a fever or a dry cough, you must let your doctor know about it straightaway so that it can be investigated.
+If at any time you feel short of breath or if you develop a high temperature (fever) or a dry cough, you must let your doctor know about it straightaway so that it can be investigated.

 - If you buy or take any other medicines, check with a pharmacist that they are suitable to take alongside lapatinib.
 You should not take any preparations which contain St John's wort (a herbal remedy used for low moods), as these can reduce the effectiveness of lapatinib.